-When we want to know what proportion of the population experiences a certain event at least once in a given time period we are interested in the prevalence of an event.
+When we want to know what proportion of the population experiences a certain event at least once in a given time period, we are interested in the prevalence of an event.

-- How many people experienced one or more offences in 2018 - what proportion of households experienced a burglary in 2018, by area level deprivation - what proportion of people experienced a serious assault in 2018, by age and gender?
+- How many people experienced one or more offences in the previous 12 months? - what proportion of households experienced a burglary in 2018-19, by area level deprivation? - what proportion of people experienced a serious assault in 2018-19, by age and gender?

 Prevalence should only be reported if enough people report an event.
-The circumstances under which results should not be published are described in the "Flagging and Suppression rules" section below.
-If the numbers of people reporting an event are too small the estimate of the prevalence will be too unreliable to be meaningful.
+The circumstances under which results should not be published are described in the 'Flagging and Suppression rules' section below.
+If the number of people reporting an event are too small, the estimate of the prevalence will be too unreliable to be meaningful.